CodyT21/forum/README.md

 # forum

 ## Project Description ##
 This is a basic forum that allow for displaying, creating, editing, and deleting new posts and associated comments.
 Posts and comments are both stored using a PostgreSQL relational database consisting of 3 tables: posts, comments, and users.
 Posts contain columns for a unique id, title, content, creation_date, update_date, and author_id.
 Comments contains columns for a unique id, content, creation_date, update_date, and author_id.
 Users contain columns for a unique id, unique username, and password which will contained a stored hash of the user password for better data protection.
+Posts and comments are both ordered by most recent update date, or if not yet been updated, by most recent creation date.
+A single page will display up to 5 posts or comments, otherwise pagination buttons will show to navigate through the additional post/comment pages.

-User accounts consist of an unique user id, unique username, and a password, stored as a hashed value within the database using the BCrypt hashing algorithm.
-Editing and deleting posts and comments are only available if the current logged in user matches the author of the associated post/comment.
+User accounts consist of an unique user id, unique username, and a password, stored as a hashed value within the database using the BCrypt hashing function.
+Editing and deleting of posts and comments are only available if the current logged in user matches the author of the associated post/comment.

+## Application Specs ##
+  - Ruby Version 2.7.5
+  - Tested using Firefox Browser 109.0.1 (64-bit)
+  - PostgreSQL version 12.12

+## Installing the Application ##
+### Setting up the Database ###
+Navigate to the project directory.
+In the terminal, run the command 'psql < ./data/schema.sql'.
+This will create the database, the tables, and insert the seed data into the database.
+The seed data consists of 11 forum posts, each with varying numbers of comments from the different users, and 3 users with the following login credentials:
+  - User 1
+    - username: admin
+    - password: password
+  - User 2
+    - username: test_user
+    - password: 12345678
+  - User 3
+    - username: test_user_2
+    - password: password
+Seed data was created by performing the actions to create users, posts, comments, and updates within the webapp prior to creating a database dump.
+Test posts 1 - 3 contain no comments and tests posts 4 - 6 contains comments from multiple different users, however test post 6 contains 6 comments to enable the comment pagination on this post.
+Test post 7 contains 11 comments to demonstrate the multiple page comment pagination.
+Test post 8 contains an updated comment to demonstrate the ordering of comments where most recently updated comments are shown before most recently created comments.
+Test posts 9 and 10 have updated posts to demonstrate the same ordering for posts.
+Test post 11 contains no comments, but demonstrates the multiple page post pagination.

+### Starting the Application ###
+Change the current working directory to the project directory and run the 'bundle install' command to install the required Ruby Gems.
+To start up the application locally, run 'bundle exec ruby forum.rb', then in the browser, enter the url 'localhose:4567/post' to load the app in the browser.

 ## Steps to Use the Forum App ##
 ### User Creation and Login/Logout ###